 Fear and Shame

 One partner is fearful of sharing or receiving love.
 As a result, the other partner feels hurt or shamed, which can lead to them lashing out angrily.
 This relationship dynamic is often rooted in past trauma, unhealthy relationships with caregivers, and an anxious or insecure attachment style.
+This relationship dynamic can lead to increased conflict between the individuals.

 Why Are Relationship Dynamics Important?